 The Definitive Hands-on Guide To The New Doxa SUB 300 Carbon COSC Collection

 Editor’s note: This review of the new Doxa SUB 300 carbon COSC Caribbean is part of our ‘W.R.A.T.H’ series, or ‘What’s Really Available Today Here’ watch photo reviews.
 It is a series where we go hands-on with watches that can at least at the time of photographing be bought!
 Today’s watch is brought with the grateful assistance of Doxa Watches and please note that the following opinion is solely ours, this is not a sponsored post.
+In fact, none of our posts are sponsored so if you like our work, you can support us by buying us a coffee.

 1967 had its moments.
 Like any year, the good, the bad and the ugly.
 Beatles released their famous “Sgt.
 Peppers Lonely Heart Club Band” album.
 Hollywood wooed the younger audiences with “The Graduate”.
 The recreational diving industry experienced a boom.
 Muhammad Ali was no longer the ‘official’ champion.
 And the American troops were still in Vietnam.